1998 Winter Olympics: Calendar

-The 1998 Winter Olympics were held from Saturday, 7 February to Sunday, 22 February.
-This was 16 days and included three weekends.
+The 1998 Winter Olympics were held in a period of 15 days, from 7–22 February.
 The number of events increased from 61 at the 1994 Winter Olympics to 68 in 1998.
 Two sports, curling and snowboarding were added to the program, as was women's ice hockey.
 This increased the number of sports to seven, and the number of disciplines to 14.
-The sporting program started and ended with ice hockey.
-The first matches started at 4:00 pm on 7 February featuring Kazakhstan defeating Italy 5–3, and Slovakia tying Austria 2–2.
-The final match was played on Sunday 22 February from 1:45 pm, and the Czech Republic defeated Russia 1–0.

-Due to averse weather conditions, multiple events were delayed, including six alpine skiing races, snowboarding, and biathlon.
-Of these, the men's downhills was delayed five days.
+The sporting program started and ended with men's ice hockey.The first matches started at 4:00 pm on 7 February featuring Kazakhstan defeating Italy 5–3, and Slovakia tying Austria 2–2.
+The final match was played on Sunday 22 February from 1:45 pm, and the Czech Republic defeated Russia 1–0.The first final was held at the morning of day 8 in the Cross-country skiing .Due to adverse weather conditions, the schedule for multiple events were delayed or changed, including six alpine skiing events, snowboarding, and biathlon.